 Basically, there are several cities in the world that correspond to the Windy City in many ways – over two dozen of them, in fact.
 Today, we are going to discuss some of them.
 Strap yourselves in.

-Does Chicago have its own version of the Eurogrand casino promo code?
-Perhaps, but we are not here to discuss that.
 One of the key similarities is the fact that both Chicago and Birmingham are often referred to as the Second City in their respective countries.
 The twin towns have a strong working-class mentality and they are also both located in the second largest counties.
 It is worth noting that the bond between these two is the strongest when compared to other sister cities Chicago boasts.

 The cost of living is also a big factor when we compare the two.
 While there are small differences in terms of childcare and rent, having a fine meal at a restaurant is practically the same – around $65 for two.
 Shopping for clothes and groceries will not affect your budget drastically if you are visiting Birmingham from Chicago and vice versa.